The Center for Innovation in Global Health

 The Center for Innovation in Global Health (CIGH) partners with governments, civil society, and others to develop and advance scalable public health solutions around the world.
 Established by Dr. Charles Holmes, CIGH brings together a multi-disciplinary team with a track record of tackling some of the toughest challenges in public health.

-The Blantyre Prevention Strategy has launched a new website to share project findings, updates, conference presentations, and much more.
+The Blantyre Prevention Strategy launches a new website to share project findings, updates, conference presentations, and more.

 Events